 If you have a concern please call the office or use our online request form.

 It doesn't matter weather you are coming or going, there is road construction just about everywhere.
 Thank you for your patience and please remember to stay 50 feet back from the paint truck, sweepers, and any construction equipment, do not attempt to pass.
 Drive with caution, if the crews are out, prepare for any delays and or detours.
 Again thank you for your patience.

 The Street Division has a staff of 23 and is responsible for the maintenance of 787.40 lane miles of City streets, 57 traffic signals, 9,758 traffic signs and 4,300 street lights.
 Maintenance activities include chip and fog sealing, striping centerlines and crosswalks, removing snow and ice, and servicing traffic signals and street lights.
 The Division also pumps excessive storm water, and cleans sand and grease traps in storm water catch basins.

 Roads Master Awards

-Jeff Azevedo, Lucio Rodriguez, and Junior Siciliano have been awarded the Roads Master Certificate of Completion for fiscal year 2014.
+Lucio Rodriguez, has been awarded the Roads Master Certificate of Completion for fiscal year 2014.
 The Road Master program is an intense training program consisting of several courses focusing on street maintenance.
 The program is hosted by the Local Highway Technical Assistance Council (LHTAC) and T2.
 Congratulations!

 Don BarrStreet SuperintendentEmail106 W. Railroad St.Nampa, ID 83651Ph: (208) 468-5831Fx: (208) 318-0012Staff Directory